Education

 - Anxiety and school attendance issues Anxiety can affect us all.
 It is a feeling of worry, unease or fear.
 It has its purposes and can help us to be better prepared.
 Before an exam, for example, it might make a young person more alert and help to improve their performance.
 However, there are times when anxiety can be disabling.
 Parents and carers report increasing levels of anxiety amongst their children or young people.
 Some parents report that their children are either out of school completely due to anxiety, or heading in that direction.
 So what can parents do?

-- The MyPlan Like many other local authorities, Sheffield recently launched a planning tool which supports good inclusive practice – a sort of “EHC plan light”.
+- The MyPlan Like most other local authorities, Sheffield has created a planning tool which supports good inclusive practice – a sort of “EHC plan light”.

 - School exclusions National statistics show that pupils with special educational needs and disabilities (SEND) are nine times more likely to be excluded from school than their peers, and account for 70 per cent of all permanent exclusions.